September 2019 Trip

 - Chicago Cumberland– 5800 N. Cumberland Ave

 Burlington Trailways runs the bus from Chicago to Omaha for Greyhound.
-I could book the trip through Burlington Trailways, but with the 95th stop “discount” I probably would book through Greyhound.
+I could book the trip through Burlington Trailways, but with the 95th stop “discount,” I probably would book through Greyhound.

 This year has not been a significant travel year for me, at least not for train travel.
 Looking back, so far, I have traveled more than I thought.

 A year ago, I was in Charleston, S.C., and Brunswick, GA, with my family.
-I took my dad out to visit my mom because she was out by my sister, helping her after the birth of Mackenzie.
+I took my dad out to visit my mom because she was out with my sister, helping her after the birth of Mackenzie.
 On that trip, we had to evacuate to GA due to a Hurricane Flow.